Synthetic Video Producer D-ID Unites Stable Diffusion and GPT-3 on Multimodal Generative AI Platform

 “We are only beginning to see the potential of creative Generative AI technologies and they are set to take the world by storm,” D-ID CEO Gil Perry said.
 “We are incredibly proud to be at the bleeding edge of the emergent generative AI scene, introducing the first platform to offer image and text generation together with animation, providing unlimited creative possibilities and potential.
 We are very much looking forward to seeing our users’ results.”

 Synthetic video use is grabbing lots of interest, especially in tandem with other generative AI.
 Rephrase.ai recently closed a $10.6 million round to pursue its own take on the market, which counts several industry-specific startups among its rivals.
 For instance, virtual training startup Virti began specifically as a training tool for medical professionals but has since widened its scope to all kinds of business.
-Microsoft’s enterprise software is now investing heavily in simulated workspaces with AI assistance.
-Synthetic media startups with technology that could apply to the field, like Synthesia, Neosapience, Hour One, and Papercup.
+Microsoft’s enterprise software is now investing heavily in simulated workspaces with AI assistance and there are a growing number of synthetic media startups with applicable technology, including Synthesia, Neosapience, Hour One, and Papercup.
+D-ID’s push for a multimodal generative AI setup may soon be the standard for any competitiors.